This blog may contain affiliate links. Read our disclosure policy for more info.

 Step 1: Secure your sink and fresh/grey water tanks

-I did this to my van by building a wooden frame around the sides and using elastic straps.
-However, there are no set rules to this and you can do it however you please.
+I did this in my campervan by building a wooden frame around the sides and using elastic straps.
+However, there are no set rules to this and you can do this however you want.

 Step 2: Hook up the grey water tank to the sink

-To connect the waste pipe to the grey water tank I drilled a hole in the tank and then glued in a plastic fitting that the hose could be hose clamped too.
+To connect the waste pipe to the grey water tank I drilled a hole in the tank and then glued in a plastic fitting that the hose could be hose clamped to.

-Helpful Guidelines and Articles about Getting Self-Contained in New Zealand
+Important Guidelines about Getting Self-Contained in New Zealand

 Where to Buy Your Equipment?

-Bunnings or Mitre 10 – These hardware stores are great for most of your hoses, glues, hose clamps and fittings, however, I could not get food grade hose from them.
+Bunnings or Mitre 10 – These hardware stores are great for most of your hoses, glues, hose clamps, and fittings.
+However, I could not get the food-grade hose from them.

-Burnsco – These guys are a motorhome hardware supplier in New Zealand.
-They have the right size vents and food grade hoses for your fresh water.
+Burnsco – These guys are motorhome hardware suppliers in New Zealand.
+They have the right size vents and food-grade hoses for your fresh water.
 I also got my sink and pump tap from them.
 If there is a Burnsco near you go see them and they can help you out a lot when it comes to getting certified.
 Otherwise, you can order things online and get them shipped right to you!

 Repco – I got my water tanks from them.
-I only used them as I was in Queenstown and they delivered for free to my house.
-You could, of course, get these tanks at Burnsco or Bunnings.
+I only used them as I was in Queenstown and they were delivered for free to my house.
+You could, of course, get these tanks at Burnsco or Bunnings too.

 Hose clamps and fittings – $20